borgbackup/borg/docs/faq.rst

 different ``--exclude`` pattern.
 See the examples in the :ref:`borg_recreate` manpage for more information.

-Can I safely change the compression level or algorithms?
+Can I safely change the compression level or algorithm?
 --------------------------------------------------------

 The compression level and algorithm don't affect deduplication.
-File hashes are calculated *before* compression.
-New compression settings will only be applied to new data, not existing archives.
+Chunk ID hashes are calculated *before* compression.
+New compression settings will only be applied to new chunks, not existing chunks.
 So it's safe to change them.